Nerwo/nerwo-contracts/DEPLOY_BASE.md

   `NERWO_OWNER_ADDRESS`).
 - `getArbitrationCost()` returns the expected value via the linked arbitrator.
-- Whitelist looks correct (`WhitelistChanged` events in the deploy receipt).
+- Token caps look correct (`TokenCapChanged` events in the deploy receipt).
 - If `NERWO_ARBITRATOR_METAEVIDENCEURI` was left blank, the owner should call `setMetaEvidenceURI(uri)` once the meta-evidence JSON is